- About EUPATI

 The European Patients' Academy was launched in February 2012 to run for five years.
 Our project is organized into seven working groups that will ensure the professional and efficient delivery of services.
 The seven groups include:

-The European Patients’ Program includes a multidisciplinary Project Advisory Board, a Regulatory Advisory Panel and an Ethics Panel comprising renowned experts who provide us with independent and objective advice to maintain strong governance.
+The European Patients’ Academy includes a multidisciplinary Project Advisory Board, a Regulatory Advisory Panel and an Ethics Panel comprising renowned experts who provide us with independent and objective advice to maintain strong governance.

 The "European Patients' Academy on Therapeutic Innovation" project is receiving support from the Innovative Medicines Initiative Joint Undertaking under grant agreement n° 115334, resources of which are composed of financial contribution from the European Union‘s Seventh Framework Programme (FP7/2007-2013) and EFPIA companies.